OakenKnight/WeirdCaptchaRecognition/README.md

 # Captcha detection (OCR)

 ### Description
-Reading text from easy and relatively hard surfaces.
+Reading text from easy and relatively hard surfaces is simple project made for Soft computing course.
 Recognition and reading from images using computer vision techniques is performed through the OpenCV library and machine learning models through Keras and Scikit-Learn libraries, as well as the Python programming language.